dalcib/esbuild-plugin-cache/README.md

-# esbuild-plugin-deno-cache
+# esbuild-plugin-cache

-### Esbuid plugin to use Deno cache to http/https imports.
+### Esbuid plugin to cache http/https imports.
+It also allows to use [import-maps](https://github.com/WICG/import-maps) .

+>This plugin uses a port of [Deno cache](https://www.npmjs.com/package/deno-cache) to nodejs.
+It runs in nodejs and doesn't depend on Deno.

-It allows to use http/https imports in your webpage in development and bundle it in production without installing npm packages on node_modules.
+The plugin allows to use http/https imports in your webpage in development and bundle it in production without installing npm packages on node_modules.

+It can provide a feature similar to Snowpack 3.0, the new [Streaming NPM Imports](https://www.snowpack.dev/posts/2020-12-03-snowpack-3-release-candidate), which allos to skip the NPM install and node_modules.

 ```javascript
 //index.js